General Anesthesia Vs. MAC | Donaldson Plastic Surgery

 What Surgeons Do To Improve Safety:

-• Perform intensive due diligence when it comes to learning about a patient’s medical history
+• Perform due diligence when it comes to learning about a patient’s medical history

-• Adopt the latest monitoring and communication technology
+• Adopt the latest technology, including wireless communication and monitoring equipment

 • Educate patients about what they can do at home before and after their procedure to ensure their own safety